hagemt/cwt-meetings-bot/README.md

 TBD: other commands, or a more logical interface, without scope creeping too far into NLP.

-## Philosophy
+## Philosophy and tools

-Use `ciscospark-tools` (w/ new webhooks features) and pattern of using an EventEmitter acting as a bus.
+Use `cisco-webex-tools` (w/ new webhooks features) and pattern of using an EventEmitter acting as a bus.

 Validation code packaged originally as `ciscospark-webhook-validator` module.
 Integrates with GSuite.